Mobile-First Websites in India: Why It Matters for Your Business

 Every website I build is mobile-first by default.
 The mobile experience is designed first, and desktop is the enhancement.

-How Google's Mobile-First Indexing Affects Your Ranking
+How Google's Mobile-First Indexing Directly Affects Your...

 Since 2023, Google uses exclusively mobile-first indexing - meaning Google crawls and ranks the mobile version of your website, not the desktop version.